 Crews will face a wide range of conditions during the event and should not underestimate how difficult sections of the course will be.
 Conditions will range from flat and calm waters, right through to large swells and breaking waves.
-In places the wake from commercial vessels and ferries create unpredictable conditions that can be very tiring for the crew and difficult for the steersman.
-The 'washing-machine' effect near the Macau Ferry Terminal is particularly unpleasant, and there are usually big seas off Cape D'Aguilar.
+In places, the wake from commercial vessels and ferries can create difficult conditions for crew and steers.
+The 'washing-machine' effect near the Macau Ferry Terminal can be challenging and of course there is Shek O and Cape D'Aguilar where you can expect significant swell, wind and waves!